multitenantkit/multitenantkit/packages/bundles/sdk/README.md

 ## 📦 What's Included

-This SDK bundles all available packages from the MultiTenantKit framework:
+This SDK bundles all available packages from the MultiTenantKit:

 ### Core